bwu62/stat240-revamp/docs/11-inference.md

     <img src="11-inference_files/figure-html/unnamed-chunk-13-1.svg" width="672" style="display: block; margin: auto;" />
     </div>

-Thus, in order to properly compute the p-value of a given sample, we need to evalute different "tail" areas depending on our $H_a$.
+Thus, in order to properly compute the p-value of a given sample, we need to evaluate different "tail" areas depending on our $H_a$.
 Suppose your parameter is $\theta$, your hypothesized value under the null is $\theta_0$, and your sample observed statistic is $\theta_s$.
 Then:

  - For one-sided hypotheses, simply take the corresponding "tail" area on that side,